keploy/react-diff-viewer/README.md

 Inspired from Github diff viewer, it includes features like split view, inline view, word diff, line highlight and more.
 It is highly customizable and it supports almost all languages.

+Most credit goes to [Pranesh Ravi](https://praneshravi.in) who created the [original diff viewer](https://github.com/praneshr/react-diff-viewer).
+I've just made a few modifications and updated the dependencies so they work with modern stacks.

 ## Install

 ```bash